damiandelio/super-react-loader/README.md

 ## API
 ##### `loader.show([callBack()])`
-Shows the loader.
+Mount loader component.
-Accepts an optional callback function that is executed when the loader rendering is finished.
+Accepts an optional callback function that is executed when the loader render is complete.

-##### `loader.hide([callBack()])`
+##### `loader.hide()`
-Hides the loader.
-Accepts an optional callback function that is executed when the loader is finished hiding.
+Unmount loader component.

 ##### `loader.setPresetLoader({ preset, size, color, bg })`
 Changes the loader animation by another preset loader.